oracle-livelabs/apex/shopping-cart/intro/intro.md

 In this workshop, you'll create a Shopping Cart application that allows managing products, customers, and  stores.
 The application will have two application roles:

-* Administrators
+- Administrators:

-    * To manage the products, customers and stores
+    - To manage the products, customers and stores.

-    * To access a dashboard to identify the top products
+    - To access a dashboard to identify the top products.

-* Customers
+- Customers:

-    * To review, add, delete, or edit the number of products in the shopping cart
+    - To review, add, delete, or edit the number of products in the shopping cart.

-    * To submit orders
+    - To submit orders.

 Estimated Workshop Time: 2 hours

 <if type="odbw">If you would like to watch us do the workshop, click [here](https://youtu.be/ioduhe7gHvc).</if>

 ### Objectives

 In this lab, you will:

-* Obtain a free development environment
+- Obtain a free development environment.

-* Install a sample dataset
+- Install a sample dataset.

-* Learn how to create lookup tables
+- Learn how to create lookup tables.

-* Learn how to create a page to list all the products
+- Learn how to create a page to list all the products.

-* Learn how to manage the products
+- Learn how to manage the products

-*{Note: This lab assumes you are using Oracle APEX 24.1.}*
+>*Note: This lab assumes you are using Oracle APEX 24.2.*

 ### Labs